INGRID: an interactive grid generator for 2D edge plasma modeling

+In order to streamline grid generation and skip directly to step (iii), INGRID supports Patch-Map reconstruction.
+This feature allows users to bypass line-tracing routines by reloading a saved Patch-Map from a previous INGRID session.
+To do so, INGRID encodes essential geometry and topology analysis data in a specially formatted dictionary that is then saved as a NumPy binary file.
+Class \texttt{IngridUtils} handles the encoding and reconstruction of Patch-Maps.
+These reconstruction features can be configured by the user within the INGRID parameter file.

+After a Patch-Map has been generated or reconstructed, users can configure grid generation specific settings that will be utilized during Patch-Map refinement.
+Similar to Patch-Map generation, once all local subgrids have been created within Patch objects, a new matplotlib figure is presented with the generated grid.
+From here, users can make grid generation setting edits in the INGRID parameter file or proceed to exporting a gridue file.

 INGRID is a new grid generator for tokamak boundary region, it is capable of producing grids for single-null (SNL), unbalanced double-null (UDN), and snowflake-like (SF) configurations.
 Currently, exported grids are in the format of the UEDGE code, as detailed in Ref. (\cite{Rensink2017}); future development may include addition of grid formats used by other codes if INGRID is adopted in the broader edge-plasma community, beyond UEDGE.
 INGRID can be utilized via the INGRID Python package, or through a parameter file driven GUI mode.
-The internal equilibrium geometry analysis algorithm provides the ability to automatically identify the divertor configuration embedded within experimental data with minimal user interaction.
-A divide-and-conquer, geometry class hierarchy approach to grid generation is at the heart of INGRID and leads to the Patch-Map abstraction: a partition of the modeling domain that allows for localized grid generation.
+Source code as well as documentation is publicly available on GitHub\cite{ingrid_github} and Read the Docs\cite{ingrid_readthedocs} respectively.
+The internal equilibrium topology analysis algorithm provides the ability to automatically identify the divertor configuration embedded within experimental data with minimal user interaction.
+The geometry class hierarchy approach to domain partitioning and Patch-Map abstraction is an essential component of INGRID and results in a modular approach to grid generation.
 These localized grids are combined into a global grid that are then ready for export.
 Current computational scaling of grid generation algorithm follows a sublinear trend independent of magnetic-topology modeled.
 Benchmarking of INGRID against the internal grid generator in UEDGE is demonstrated for an SF75 snowflake-like configuration.
 These tests illustrate INGRID's ability to produce practical grids for tokamak edge modeling, for complex magnetic flux function with one or two X-points in the domain, and for nontrivial target plate geometry.